apache/trafficcontrol/docs/source/api/v3/servers.rst

 		.. seealso:: :ref:`health-proto`

 	:monitor: A boolean which describes whether or not this interface should be monitored by Traffic Monitor for statistics and health consideration.
 	:mtu:     The :abbr:`MTU (Maximum Transmission Unit)` of this interface.
 If it is ``null``, it may be assumed that the information is either not available or not applicable for this interface.
+This unsigned integer may not be less than 1280.
 	:name:    The name of the interface.
 No two interfaces of the same server may share a name.
 It is the same as the network interface's device name on the server, e.g. ``eth0``.

 :mgmtIpAddress: The IPv4 address of some network interface on the server used for 'management'